 Our rules & regulations are based on tiered levels of violations.
-There are four groups of offenses: Level I = Minor Violations; Level II = Serious Violations; Level III = Major Violations; and Level IV = Extreme Violations.
+There are four groups of offenses:

+Level I = Minor Violations; Level II = Serious Violations; Level III = Major Violations; and Level IV = Extreme Violations.
 The administration has a range of consequences they may assign to a student who has acted outside of the school's policies.
 An outline of the levels of violations and their minimum suggested consequences are listed below.
 All consequences issued are at the discretion of the school administration and deviation from this policy may be considered on a case-by-case basis.
 Repeated offenses will result in progressive consequences.

-NOTE:

-All serious violations will warrant parent/guardian contact.
-A student returning to school from an out-of-school suspension may need to be accompanied by a parent/guardian for a re-admittance hearing.
+NOTE:All serious violations will warrant parent/guardian contact.
+Police notification is based on the violation (see below).
+A student returning to school from an out-of-school suspension may require a parent/guardian re-admittance meeting.